International Studies and Business

 - Apply Now

-Back to back sessions of this program are available and you can select both sessions when submitting your online application.
+For back-to-back options, this Summer 1 program can be combined with Summer 2.
+You can select both sessions when submitting your online application.
 For more information about this option, please contact your Seville Program Manager.

 Students must have a minimum grade point average of 2.50.